Basic Nutritional Principles

 Eat protein with all meals

-Protein is an essential nutrient, especially for athletes trying to increase maximal strength and lean body mass.
-There is strong evidence pointing to the importance of having a little bit of protein with each meal to increase lean body mass.
+Protein is essential, especially for athletes trying to increase maximal strength and lean body mass.
+Strong evidence points to the importance of having a little bit of protein with each meal to increase lean body mass.

 You must choose good sources of protein.
-Some good examples are; milk protein blends and yoghurts, low-fat cottage cheese, whey protein, and casein protein.
-Other good protein sources are chicken, low-fat beef, canned (or fresh) tuna/salmon, prawns turkey, egg whites, all fish, lean pork cuts, and finally nuts and seeds.
+Some good examples are milk protein blends and yoghurts, low-fat cottage cheese, whey protein, and casein protein.
+Other good protein sources are chicken, low-fat beef, canned (or fresh) tuna/salmon, prawns, turkey, egg whites, fish, lean pork cuts, and nuts and seeds.

 Remember, all your meals should contain some protein.
-Most experts recommend approximately1.5 grams of protein per kilogram of body mass for healthy adults engaging in daily rigorous physical activity.
+Most experts recommend approximately 1.5 grams of protein per kilogram of body mass for healthy adults engaging in daily rigorous physical activity.
 There is evidence that high-performance athletes can achieve even better results, with 2.0 to 2.5 grams of protein per kilogram of body mass.
-To determine the appropriate protein intake, multiply your body weight (in kg) by 2.0.
+To determine the appropriate protein intake, multiply your body weight (kg) by 2.0.
 For example, an athlete weighing 80 kg would need:

 It is critical to mention that you do not need to eat excessive protein to gain muscle.
-Having small frequent meals throughout the day and a good hourly energy balance is critical for gaining muscle.
+Small, frequent meals throughout the day and a reasonable hourly energy balance are critical for gaining muscle.

 Eat more food after training